Where do I go to register my child for school?

 - Monthly Cable Bill mailed to your residence with parent name and address

 A birth document that verifies the student’s legal name, birth date, and birthplace.
 This may be a birth certificate or other official birth record.
 If a birth document is not currently available in English, a passport may be used temporarily until the proper documentation can be secured.
 If you do not have a birth certificate or other birth record, please be sure to request a copy as soon as possible from the Recorder’s Office in the county,

 NOTE: Immunizations and health examinations do not need to be up-to-date in order to BEGIN registration.
 However, they must be up-to-date and submitted to the Enrollment Residency Office BEFORE your child may begin school.

-If you are registering in advance for Fall 2013, please submit final paperwork no later than two weeks before school begins to ensure school and classroom placement on the first day of school.
+If you are registering in advance for next school year, please submit final paperwork no later than two weeks before school begins to ensure school and classroom placement on the first day of school.